JoseMorales7/CS573-DataViz-Project-Proposal/README.md

 This project strengthened my skills in **data wrangling**, **D3**, **React**, **geospatial visualization**, and **interactive design**, and provides a strong foundation for further urban safety research.

+# Updates 11/22/2025

+I’ve made some final touch-ups to my visualizations.
+Based on Matt’s feedback, I updated the plot in Section 7 so that the y-axis is properly aligned and starts at 0, giving a more accurate sense of the number of daily collisions.
+I also optimized the visualization in Section 5, which was previously laggy due to the large data volume and some inefficiencies in the code.
+To address this, I restricted the dataset to collisions from 2025 and refactored the code, resulting in a slightly more efficient codebase and noticeably smoother rendering.

 ---